jj5/kickass-crypto/README.md

 `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
 If you
 create both then `slow.sh` will have precedence and `slow.php` will be ignored.

-You usually only need to supply a shell script if your unit tests require a multiple processes to work.
+You usually only need to supply a shell script if your unit tests require multiple processes to work.
 That can happen when you need to test different constant definitions.
 As you can't redefine constants in PHP you have to restart your process if you want to run with different values.